tgoelles/cookiecutter_science/README.md

 ## Developer notes

-The Docker image is maintained at a seperate repo. https://github.com/tgoelles/Python_docker
+The Docker image is maintained at a separate repo. https://github.com/tgoelles/Python_docker

-Everything should work on Apple M1 and Intel Apple primarily.